micREsoft/SysCaller/Bindings/Examples/GO/README.md

 ## Requirements

-- Go 1.18 or later (tested with Go 1.23–1.24)
+- Go 1.18 (1.21+ recommended, tested with 1.23+)
-- `SysCaller.dll` built with required exports and placed in the same directory
+- `SysCaller.dll` present in the same directory and built with required exports

 ---